-Improbable Memoirs, a new imprint of the North Carolina-based small press, Improbable Books, is pleased to announce publication of its first book, the English translation of:
+Improbable Memoirs, an imprint of the North Carolina-based small press, Improbable Books, is pleased to announce publication of its first book, the English translation of:

 JOHANNA HAMMEL: The Journey of a Jewish Woman from Konstanz via Gurs to Auschwitz-Birkenau, 1898-1942.
 (112 pp., paperback, color illustrations, $15.95), by Hans-Hermann Seiffert

 On Oct.
 1940, 42-year-old Johanna Hammel and her parents, Gustav and Lina, were forcibly rounded up by Nazi soldiers, along with all other Jews then living in Konstanz, Germany, and deported to the Gurs internment camp in southwestern France.
 There, they were delivered into the armed custody of the French Vichy regime, which assisted Hitler in carrying out his Jewish “cleansing” of Germany.